-Since 2009, Les Indivisibles have been organising an annual ceremony called the 'Y'a Bon Awards', a reference to a racist colonial saying which used to be the slogan of a famous French brand of chocolate powder.
-The goal of the ceremony, is to highlight the most racist and Islamophobic statements delivered by politicians, but also philosophers and journalists, through the satirical awarding of a prize - the trophy being a golden banana according to several categories.
-Among these categories, 'the Noises and Smells' 316 highlights the most prejudicial statements of 'our elites' 317, and 'Islam stops with me' 318 is a special category dedicated to Islamophobic statements.
-Many politicians, from extreme and mainstream parties have been nominated and awarded, among them Nicolas Sarkozy who won the 'Controlled designation of origin' price in 2010 for mocking the Arab origins of a French comedian, but also many Members of Parliament, and members of the Socialist government, such as Michel Sapin or Manuel Valls.
-As the satirical ceremony received an important media coverage, notably because members of the jury are often famous journalists or comedians; the president of the NGO, Amadou Ka, declared that Les Indivisibles is an organisation 'of public interest'321 and the comedian Matthieu Londatte, stated during the 2015 ceremony he was facilitating: 'we are organising a public sphere for ourselves, which serves as a counter-power against opinion makers who always appear on TV.
-It is our tool of resistance'.
-322
+Since 2009, Les Indivisibles have been organising an annual ceremony called the "Y'a Bon Awards," a reference to a racist colonial saving which used to be the slogan of a famous French brand of chocolate powder315.
+The goal of the ceremony, is to highlight the most racist and Islamophobic statements delivered by politicians, but also philosophers and journalists, through the satirical awarding of a prize - the trophy being a golden banana - according to several categories.
+Among these categories, "the Noises and Smells316" highlights the most prejudicial statements of "our elites317," and "Islam stops with me318" is a special category dedicated to Islamophobic statements.
+Many politicians, from extreme and mainstream parties have been nominated and awarded, among them Nicolas Sarkozy - who won the "Controlled designation of origin" price in 2010 for mocking the Arab origins of a French comedian319, but also many members of Parliament, and members of the Socialist government, such as Michel Sapin or Manuel Valls.
+As the satirical ceremony received an important media coverage320, notably because members of the jury are often famous journalists or comedians: the president of the NGO, Amadou Ka, declared that Les Indivisibles is an organisation "of public interest321" and the comedian Matthieu Londatte, stated during the 2015 ceremony he was facilitating: "we are organising a public sphere for ourselves, which serves as a counterpower against opinion makers who always appear on TV.
+It is our tool of resistance322."

-The 'Y'a Bon Awards' are a good example on how dangerous extreme and mainstream discourses can be called into question by grassroots organisations, without using legal
+The "Y'a Bon Awards" are a good example on how dangerous extreme and mainstream discourses can be called into question by grassroots organisations, without using legal channels but through

-&lt;sup>315 L'Express, 2011, accessed online.
+315 L'Express, 20/05/2011, accessed online.

-&lt;sup>316 A reference to Jacques Chirac's saying, reported in Chapter II
+316 A reference to Jacques Chirac's saying, reported in Chapter II.

+317 Les Indivisibles, 2009, accessed online.

+318 Les Indivisibles, 2011, accessed online.

+319 Les Indivisibles, 2010, accessed online.

+319 Les Indivisibles, 2010, accessed online.

-&lt;sup>320 'Y'a Bon Awards', Huffington Post, 'Y'a Bon Awards: des bananes pour lutter contre le racisme', Le Point, 'Y'a Bon Awards, nous votons Caroline Fourest!', L'Obs.
+320 "Y'a Bon Awards", Huffington Post; "Y'a Bon Awards: des bananes pour lutter contre le racisme", Le Point; "Y'a Bon Awards, nous votons Caroline Fourest!", L'Obs.

-&lt;sup>321 Khouiel, 08/06/2015, accessed online.
+321 Khouiel, 08/06/2015, accessed online.

-&lt;sup>322 Belkaab, 13/06/2015, accessed online.
+322 Belkaab, 13/06/2015, accessed online.

-channels but through freedom of expression, by using satirical and critical means which benefit from an extensive media coverage.
-By 'naming and shaming' dozens of politicians and journalists by ceremony, Les Indivisibles show that there is a general diffusion of intolerance and prejudices in the media and in the political sphere, and encourage the public to have a critical eye on the information and opinions they receive.
+freedom of expression, by using satirical and critical means which benefit from an extensive media coverage.
+By "naming and shaming" dozens of politicians and journalists by ceremony, Les Indivisibles show that there is a general diffusion of intolerance and prejudices in the media and in the political sphere, and encourage the public to have a critical eye on the information and opinions they receive.